freshworks/record_not_unique/README.md

 end
 ```

-2. We identified a peculiar behavior when using this.
+2. We identified a peculiar behavior when using this with `rails 4.2.x`.
 When you are using an association to build the object and save it, a rollback on the associated object doesn't guarantee a rollback on the associatee's object.
 Even when using `save!` For instance:

 ```ruby
 class Tag < ActiveRecord::Base